Advanced Negotiation Skills

 The Advanced Negotiation Skills programme can be completed in two ways, by either taking the First Module on its own to gain a strong grounding in negotiation or to fully unlock the individual’s potential as a negotiator, by taking both the First and Second Modules.

-This 3-day course gives you detailed practical insight into the process and skills to negotiate effectively.
+This two-day course gives you detailed practical insight into the process and skills to negotiate effectively.